fmq03/Duogongneng/README.md

 This program may be the first program I have developed.Useless,simple,just for fun:)

-Every great dream has a tiny pace.
+Every great dream has a tiny beginning.